 Hi!
 I’m Millie Ho, an aspiring YA neo-noir writer and webcomic artist from Toronto, Canada.
 I use this blog and my YouTube channel to document the journey to publication and share the writing lessons I learned from interesting TV shows, books, and films.

 I’m working on a Long-Suffering Manuscript, and throughout the process have experimented with odd writing methodologies, edited my many drafts into bloody, perfection-driven pulps, tweaked and re-tweaked characterizations and suffered a creative burnout of such colossal magnitude that I sought shelter in a foreign county and quit blogging for months before digging out the keyboard again.

 Then I had a wakeup call and changed my writing process entirely.

-A brief timeline of my writing history:
+A brief timeline of me wrestling with this writing thing:

 - 2009: Spent my last high school summer break churning out a 77,000 word novel that would later get rejected by literary agents for “lacking a strong voice”.
-Decided to hold off on submitting anything until I improved and found a story worth writing about.

-Thank you for coming along!
+Thank you for coming along on the journey!